demandchain/health-plugin/README.md

 3. A `status` value; this is rendered as the HTTP response code for the corresponding health-plugin URI.

-Here is an example initalizer for the health-plugin:
+Here is an example initializer for the health-plugin:

     HealthPlugin.config do |config|